lypant/archon/README.md

 - Group color theme color settings defines into single script; use in other scripts by including and using defined names
 - Check urxvt, console, etc. to use Polish letters
+- Move dotfiles names and paths to settings.conf ???
 - Programs/packages to install:
     - cmus + libmad - audio playback
         - solarized theme for cmus